lescx/tidal-dl/README.md

 # `tidal-dl` – Tidal Media Downloader

-`tidal-dl` lets you download videos and tracks from Tidal.
+`tidal-dl` is a fork of [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader.)
+It lets you download videos and tracks from Tidal.

 ## Disclaimer